lepeuvedic/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 #### 2. Discuss the model's predictions on these new traffic signs

-and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:
 ![bar graphs showing prediction result][image14]

 The model was able to correctly guess 4 of the 5 German traffic signs, which gives an accuracy of 80%.
 Being round with a red outline, the parking sign is classified as a speed limit.
+The accuracy on the captured images is 80% while it was 94.6% on the testing set.
+The number of new images is too low to reach any valid conclusion.
+As mentioned in the course, fewer than a few tens of images changing their class does not mean that the network is learning, or over fitting or anything.
+The network cannot be expected to classify something which does not belong in its ontology.
+What I learn from this, is that any training set should be mixed with random pictures of stuff, associated to a default class which means "something else than a traffic sign".

 The classifier is unambiguous (probability very close to 1.0) for the general danger sign, the 30 km/h and 70 km/h speed limits.
 For the 120 km/h speed limit, the probability is still very good at 91%, but the next msst probable is a 100 km/h speed limit.